Ph.D. University of North Carolina, Chapel Hill

 Office: 175D Swan Hall

-David Faflik’s book, Boarding Out: Inhabiting the American Urban Literary Imagination, 1840-1860 (Northwestern University Press, 2012) identifies the antebellum boardinghouse as the signature city shelter around which these modern preoccupations occurred.
-The communal urban domestic arrangement of boarding not only shaped the subject matter of contemporary writing; it impacted the very forms and functions of literary production in the period.
+David Faflik’s first book, Boarding Out: Inhabiting the American Urban Literary Imagination, 1840-1860 (Northwestern University Press, 2012) identifies the antebellum boardinghouse as the signature city shelter around which a host of modern preoccupations occurred.
+Chief among these were the radically disruptive conceptions of time and space that the period discourse of boardinghouse letters helped underwrite.
+It is Faflik’s claim that the communal urban domestic arrangement of boarding not only shaped the subject matter of contemporary writing; it impacted the very forms and functions of literary production and reception in the period.

 Faflik retains this focus on urban modernity in his nearly completed second book project.
 Here he once more considers the class-encoded perceptions, and misperceptions, of the nineteenth-century U.S. metropolis.
 Yet he does so reflexively, and from a number of different perspectives - literary, material, sociopolitical, and visual - that together suggest the complex (and sometimes compromised) interpretive positions made possible by the “reader” of the nineteenth-century city.

 Modern modes of reading and writing in fact reside at the center of Faflik’s work.
 His published articles and reviews, appearing in such journals as American Literature, American Speech, New England Quarterly, and boundary 2, reflect his abiding attempts to see and understand the nineteenth century as contemporaries saw it.
 Faflik extends these revitalizing efforts to his teaching, too, as demonstrated in such course offerings as “Reading the Antebellum City,” “The American Short Story,” “Melville and Historical Method,” and “Sense and Sentimentalism in Nineteenth-Century American Literature.”